gicLAB/SECDA/README.md

 ```
 docker run -it -d --name secda-tflite-uint8 judeharis97/secda-tflite:v1
 ```
-* Once container is created and launched, you can access it through [VSCode's attach to container functionality](https://code.visualstudio.com/docs/remote/attach-container)
+* Once the container is created and launched, you can access it through [VSCode's attach to container functionality](https://code.visualstudio.com/docs/remote/attach-container)
-* After load VSCode workspace at /root/workspace/tensorflow/workspace.code-workspace
+* Load VSCode workspace at /root/workspace/tensorflow/workspace.code-workspace
-* Once the VSCode workspace is loaded you are to run to the launch configurations through the [Run and Debug](https://code.visualstudio.com/docs/editor/debugging) tab to use the End to end Simulation
+*  Once the VSCode workspace is loaded, you are to run to the launch configurations through the [Run and Debug](https://code.visualstudio.com/docs/editor/debugging) tab to use the End to end Simulation
-* Launch configs: label_image_vm and launch: label_image_sa  uses the VM and SA accelerators respectively
+* Launch configs: label_image_vm and label_image_sa  uses the VM and SA accelerators respectively
-* Input files such as images and tflite models can be added/edited through the launch configurations (checkout /root/workspace/tensorflow/inputs_models)
+* Input files such as images and tflite models can be added/edited through the launch configurations (checkout /root/workspace/tensorflow/inputs_models for more)
-* After simulation a host of profiling data regarding the inference will be stored at /root/workspace/tensorflow/out
+* After simulation, a host of profiling data regarding the inference will be stored at /root/workspace/tensorflow/out

 ## Accelerator Designs
-* We provide pre-compiled binaries/bitmaps for the PYNQ Z1 along with archived Vivado and Vivado HLS project folders ([release](https://github.com/gicLAB/SECDA/releases/tag/v1.0)) to enable synthesis from scratch
+* We provide pre-compiled binaries/bitstream for the PYNQ Z1 along with archived Vivado and Vivado HLS project folders ([release](https://github.com/gicLAB/SECDA/releases/tag/v1.0)) to enable synthesis from scratch
 * We also provide source code for both accelerators
 * For more information please check out the [accelerator source-code](accelerators/) or the section below

 ## Testbench Simulation & Synthesis for PYNQ-Z1
-* To perform Testbench simulation we provide arhcived Vivado HLS project folders ([VM](https://github.com/gicLAB/SECDA/releases/download/v1.0/vm_uint8_v2.zip),[SA](https://github.com/gicLAB/SECDA/releases/download/v1.0/sa_uint8_v2.zip)) which contains everything required to perform testbench simulation once openned in Vivado HLS
+* To perform Testbench simulation, we provide archived Vivado HLS project folders ([VM](https://github.com/gicLAB/SECDA/releases/download/v1.0/vm_uint8_v2.zip),[SA](https://github.com/gicLAB/SECDA/releases/download/v1.0/sa_uint8_v2.zip)) which contain everything required to perform testbench simulation once opened in Vivado HLS

-* To perform logic synthesis we provide Vivado project folders ([VM](https://github.com/gicLAB/SECDA/releases/download/v1.0/vm_uint8_v2.xpr.zip),[SA](https://github.com/gicLAB/SECDA/releases/download/v1.0/sa_uint8_v3.xpr.zip)).
-These are contain the neccsary block diagram configuration including AXI DMA's and the accelerator to ensure correct connectivity to the processing system.
+* To perform logic synthesis, we provide Vivado project folders ([VM](https://github.com/gicLAB/SECDA/releases/download/v1.0/vm_uint8_v2.xpr.zip),[SA](https://github.com/gicLAB/SECDA/releases/download/v1.0/sa_uint8_v3.xpr.zip)).
+These contain the necessary block diagram configuration including AXI DMA's and the accelerator to ensure correct connectivity to the processing system.

 **Requirements**